 When I first made this cake, I made the all butter version and took it to my church connect group.
 This is a group of about 30 people that bring lots of delicious food around a theme every two weeks.
 This was Italian week, and because I’m the food blogger, the pressure is always on.
 I didn’t know if this nuanced one-layer cake would be popular or not.
 After a few minutes, I noticed it was gone and people were begging for the recipe.
 That let me know I needed to share this recipe with you.

 Hazelnut flour is expensive and that deterred me for the longest time.
 I decided to make my own hazelnut flour which was easier than ever

 How Do I make Hazelnut Flour?

-When making almond flour, I blanched the almonds, dried them really well and used the vitamix.
-In making this hazelnut flour, I didn’t blanch or fret over skins on the hazelnuts.
+I didn’t blanch or fret over skins on the hazelnuts like I do when when I make almond flour.
 I roasted them first to increase the hazelnut flavor.
 I then put them in the food processor which resulted in a hazelnut meal that was fine enough for this cake.
 It’s okay that it’s not as finely ground as the nut flours you can buy, as this only adds to the texture of the cake in a good way.

 What kind of chocolate do I use for a chocolate hazelnut cake?

 When baking cakes, I like to use a dark Belgium 72% chocolate I get at Trader Joe’s.
 You can use Lily’s sugar free chocolate for a lower carb count.
 I am not referring to this dessert as a keto dessert, because of the chocolate I prefer to use.

 How does hazelnut flour compare to almond flour when baking?